10 Things About Beaches On The Outer Banks

 People come from around the world for our famous beaches!

 Let’s be honest – beaches on the Outer Banks are world famous at this point.
-Every summer we welcome millions guests from all around this big blue marble we call home who fall in love with our long stretches of coastline.
+Every summer we welcome millions of guests from all around the world who fall in love with our long stretches of coastline.
 This author was shocked and amazed when he heard a friend saying she was going to walk 50 miles on the beach from Corolla to Oregon Inlet.
 That’s right – 50 miles!
-It’s hard to imagine walking 50 miles on the beach, especially one that is so well cared as our sands are here on the OBX.
-This doesn’t include all of the beach you could walk on after you crossed over Oregon inlet onto Pea Island and going down into Hatteras!
+It’s hard to imagine walking 50 miles on the beach, even ones so well cared for as our sands are here on the OBX.
+This 50-mile walk doesn’t include all of the beach you could walk on after you crossed over Oregon inlet onto Pea Island and going down into Hatteras!

-Beaches on the Outer Banks see so many people every summer that sometimes it gets lost as to how truly special our barrier island sands are.
-We here at the Sea Ranch Resort (located right on the beach in Kill Devil Hills) wanted to give you a list of 10 Great Things to Know about the beach on the Outer Banks (not including the one we already shared with you about walking 50 miles!):
+Beaches on the Outer Banks are very popular in the summer and most people like to pick a “spot” and then hang out all week there.
+There are many things to know about our beaches, and some special beaches to visit as well.
+We here at the Sea Ranch Resort (located right on the beach in Kill Devil Hills) wanted to give you a list of 10 Great Things to Know about the beach on the Outer Banks (not including the one we already shared with you about walking 50 miles!)

 - Coquina Beach: If you haven’t heard of this beach, it’s awesome.
 Just north of Oregon Inlet it has the vastness we all love about the Outer Banks with the addition of lifeguards.
 Locals love it and it is a tradition for many groups to meet there each year for a beach hang.